The basic format for citing articles is as follows:

 Sanchez, Alfie.
 “A Freudian Analysis of Don Quixote’s Tilting at Windmills.”
 Journal of Windmill Architecture, vol. 33, no. 1, 1973, pp. 1-18.
 Journal Pod, www.journalpod.org/stable/5263.

-If you cannot find a persistent URL, just copy the link from your browser.
+If you cannot find a persistent URL, you could copy the link from your browser.
 You may omit the http:// or https://.
-Remember too that that you can add a line break after a slash (/) in the URL.

 Rudimentri, Dimitri.
 “Eastern Europeans and The Fear of Washing the Baby Away With the Bath Water.”
-Fear and Courage, special issue of Studies in the History of Emotions, vol. 9, no. 3, 1988, pp. 55-69.
+Fear and Courage, special issue of Studies in the History of Emotions, edited by Vladimir Moldau, vol. 9, no. 3, 1988, pp. 55-69.

-You can also cite the special issue as a whole:
+You can instead cite the special issue as a whole:

 This is especially useful if you’re citing multiple articles from the same issue.